MinistrUtoky/bounceball/README.md

 # bounceball
-primitive bouncebal game in highgui for the 3D Computer Vision course
+Primitive bounceball game in highgui for the 3D Computer Vision course